Philippine one thousand-peso note: Japanese government issued series

-In 1948, due to hyperinflation caused by the ongoing event of World War II, the Japanese were forced to issue higher denominations of their fiat peso.
+Due to hyperinflation caused by the ongoing event of World War II, the Japanese were forced to issue higher denominations of their fiat peso.
 The banknotes ceased becoming legal tender after the liberation.

 Independence

-New Design series (1991–2012)
+New Design series (1991–2018)

-The Central Bank of the Philippines introduced the one thousand peso denomination in December 1991.
-The note features the portraits of former Chief Justice José Abad Santos; Josefa Llanes Escoda, civic worker and one of the founders of the Girl Scouts of the Philippines; and Vicente Lim, a general in the Philippine Army who was the first Filipino graduate of West Point.
+The Bangko Sentral ng Pilipinas introduced the one thousand peso denomination in December 1991 during the presidency of Corazon Aquino and tenure of BSP Governor Jose L. Cuisia Jr. The note features the portraits of former Chief Justice José Abad Santos; Josefa Llanes Escoda, civic worker and one of the founders of the Girl Scouts of the Philippines; and Vicente Lim, a general in the Philippine Army who was the first Filipino graduate of West Point.
 The three are considered heroes of the resistance against the Japanese occupation of the Philippines.
-The obverse also features the eternal flame and laurel leaves.
+The obverse also features the eternal flame at the Libingan ng mga Bayani and laurel wreath.
 The note is predominantly blue in color.
 The reverse features the Banaue Rice Terraces, Manunggul Jar cover, and Langgal (a mosque), representing the three island groups of the Philippines (Luzon, Visayas, and Mindanao, respectively).
 This is also the only note for the series that uses optically variable ink.
 The banknote was designed by Romeo Mananquil.

 After the creation of the Bangko Sentral ng Pilipinas, its new logo was incorporated on all the New Design series bills in 1993.

 In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.

 In 1999, the signature of the Philippine president was moved slightly to the left to accommodate the names of the signatories on the bills and added them starting with banknotes featuring the signature of President Joseph Estrada.

-In 2001, additional security features were added, such as the optically variable ink used for the "1000" on the lower left side of the obverse.
+In July 9, 2001, additional security features were added, such as the optically variable ink used for the "1000" on the lower left side of the obverse.
 Other features that were added are the security thread on the right side and the fluorescent printing on the left side across the portrait.
 To deplete the BSP's inventory of cotton-linen banknote paper, banknotes featuring the signatures of President Gloria Macapagal Arroyo and BSP governor Rafael Buenaventura were introduced earlier than the features mentioned before which makes the only banknote with the 2001 year mark to not feature the signature of President Joseph Estrada.